alpha-dragon-org/dragon-module4-clusterAnalysis/README.md

   **Example Output:** `3.5`

   - **Cluster type**
   The type of cluster could be 1 of 3 options: SOL cluster, Token cluster, or Combo.
 Combo could mean that wallet A sends SOL to wallet B and also sends the token of interest to wallet C. In this scenario, wallets A, B, and C would be considered 1 cluster, and we aggregate the % of token held between the 3 of them.
-  **Example Output:** `BOTH`
+  **Example Output:** `COMBO`

 - **Metadata for each inactive cluster**